MARKHAM BUSINESS SPORTS LEAGUE

 1. Each team can submit a maximum of 25 players.
-The 25 players can include full time and reserve players.
+The 25 players can include both full time and reserve players.
 Your friends and family are welcome to join the team if the company team allows it.
 All team captains can access a player list online for teams in their division to identify other team players.
-Teams must have their own set of bases, bats and gloves.
+Teams must have their own set bases and bats.

 2. All teams/captains/players must register online and sign our waiver.
 Players MUST sign the waiver, there are no exceptions.
 Changes to the players on the team will be allowed at the midway point of the season.
 If there are poor commitment by certain players, you’re permitted to add/remove players.
 After this midway point, no other roster changes are allowed.
 Only opposing team captains or assistants will have the authority to question any other team's player(s) after one full inning of play.
 Photo ID must be produced by the player(s) in question within 5 minutes of the challenge.
-If an invalid player is proven to be playing or participating as a player on the bench, the game is automatically forfeited as a 7-0 score.
+If an invalid player is proven to be playing or participating as a player on the bench, the game is automatically forfeited as a 7-0 score regardless of the score at the time.
 If the player questioned cannot produce photo ID, then that player cannot participate in the game and the game may resume.
-All players must be 18 years of age.
+All players must be 18 years of age or older to participate.

 3. Three pitch division: Each team can field 5 men and 5 women.
 If you do not have a full team, you may field a maximum of 5 men and a minimum of 3 women.
 Any less than 8 total players constitutes a default.
 You must have a minimum of 3 women to avoid default, and cannot replace the fourth and/or fifth women with men.
 Teams with more women than men can replace any or all of their men with women players.